Finite element discretizations for variable-order fractional diffusion problems: Weak formulation and finite element discretization

 We shall apply the operator $\mathcal L$ in a bounded domain $\Omega:=\overline\Oi\cup \Oe\subset \mathbb R^d$ with $\Oi\cap\Oe = \emptyset$.
-Here the domain $\Oi$ has Lipschitz boundary and $\Oe$ is an enclosing region of $\Oi$.
-Unlike \WL{classical second order elliptic problems}, where imposing boundary conditions on $\partial \Oi$ is sufficient to guarantee well-posedness, a general non-local fractional operator requires that volume constraints be imposed on $\Oe$ \cite{du2013nonlocal}.
+Here the domain $\Oi$ has Lipschitz boundary and $\Oe$ is an enclosing region of $\Oi$ satisfying that $0< |\Oe|<\infty$.
+Unlike classical, second-order elliptic problems, where imposing boundary conditions on $\partial \Oi$ is sufficient to guarantee well-posedness, a general non-local fractional operator requires that volume constraints be imposed on $\Oe$ \cite{du2013nonlocal} \footnote{We limit our discussion to $|\Oe| > 0$ as this guarantees well-posedness of the Dirichlet problem.
+If $\Omega = \Oi$, then the problem may not be well-posed when $\underline{s} \le 1/2$ (cf. \cite{fall2022regional}).}.
 These conditions are in a sense the equivalent of the boundary conditions of the local operator.
 Here we focus on the Dirichlet volume-constrained problem which can be stated as: given a data function $f$ supported in $\Oi$, we seek $u \in \Omega$ satisfying

 with the operator